 How to Stay Hydrated

-It's estimated that approximately 75% of Americans suffer from chronic dehydration [1].
-Considering we're made up of roughly 60% water, this is a startling statistic to learn about the current state of our health and wellness[2].
-Thus, it's important to understand how to stay hydrated so that your body can function at its highest caliber.
+Approximately 75% of Americans are estimated to suffer from chronic dehydration [1].
+Considering we're made up of roughly 60% water, this is a startling statistic to learn about daily health and wellness[2].
+Thus, it's crucial to understand how to stay hydrated so your body can function at its highest caliber.

 Our bodies depend on water for many functions, especially detoxification.
-You see, we're exposed to hundreds of toxins each day that we absorb from our environment, food supply, household cleaning products and the air we breathe.
-When these toxins aren't properly flushed out of our bodies, they can accumulate in our tissues and digestive tract and cause several undesirable health symptoms.
-Toxins rob us of our energy, lead to digestive upset, age us faster than we can blink and impair our natural defense against illness and disease.
+We're exposed to hundreds of toxins daily that we absorb from our environment, food supply, household cleaning products, and the air we breathe.
+When these toxins aren't adequately flushed out of our bodies, they can accumulate in our tissues and digestive tract and cause several undesirable health symptoms.
+Toxins rob us of energy, lead to digestive upset, age us faster than we can blink, and impair our natural defense against illness and disease.

 But impaired body detoxification is only one problem associated with dehydration.
-In fact, some of the most common health symptoms we experience on a daily basis are directly related to dehydration.
+Some of the most common health symptoms we experience daily are directly related to dehydration.
 These symptoms underscore how important it is to stay hydrated each day:

 - Irritability